slott56/building-skills-oo-design-book/source/roulette/cancellation.rst

     sequence of numbers used to establish the bet amount.
 This also picks a suitable even money :class:`Outcome`, for example, black.

-    :param table: The :class:`Table` object which will accept the bests.
+    :param table: The :class:`Table` object which will accept the bets.
     :type table: :class:`Table`

 Methods